brettonw/namespace-include.js/README.md

 - When I include a module, I shouldn't have to define additional variables in my namespace to access them.
 Most times, these names pollute my namespace anyway.
 How often do you see something like `var path = require ("path"):` in sample code?
 Now you have a global variable called "path".
 Brilliant.
 I work around this by using a prefixed underscore (_) naming convention on imports, but you can choose any name you like.
 - I shouldn't have to know about what is inside the module in order to bring it's parts into my namespace (e.g. `var myExtra = require ("modulename").extraThing;`),
 - I should be able to make my own decisions about how I use the global namespace in my program.
 Given the flexibility to define values in the global scope, I could just as easily decide to build objects to manage the namespaces myself, or export as many objects as I want.
 - Requiring each module to operate in isolation and allowing export of a single object makes building rich class hierarchies difficult.
 Now I have to keep track of what classes depend on what other classes in my hierarchy and build each one of them with its own set of `require ("xxx")` statements.
-You might argue this is a good thing, and I'm all for managing dependencies intelligently, but in truth this is extra code that is simply unnecessary (and an extra set of opportunities for error).
+You might argue this is a good thing, and I'm all for managing dependencies intelligently, but in truth this is extra code that is simply unnecessary (and an extra set of opportunities for error), and now I also have to worry about circular dependencies.
+This is Javascript, not C++!
 - The code I write for a module is not portable, it's specific to Node.js.
 I shouldn't have to use this stilted coding style that introduces the `module` variable into my global context.
 This kind of defeats the entire point of being able leverage Javascript development skills across the front and back-end.
 Now I have to do extra work if I want to re-use that code somewhere else.

 ## The solution